arangodb/docs/3.11/programs-arangoimport-examples-csv.md

 --datatype fk=string
 ```

-This will turn the numeric-looking values in the `key` attribute into strings
+This turns the numeric-looking values in the `key` attribute into strings
-but treat the attributes `price` and `weight` as numbers.
+but treats the attributes `price` and `weight` as numbers.
 Finally, the values in
-attribute `fk` will be treated as strings again.
+attribute `fk` are treated as strings again.

 The possible values for `--datatype` are:
 - `null`: unconditionally treats all input values as `null`, effectively